mdekstrand/cs533-web/week2/index.md

 ## {{mvideo}} Describing Distributions

-This video introdues the concept of _distributions_, and how we can see the shape and layout of our data.
+This video introduces the concept of _distributions_, and how we can see the shape and layout of our data.

-:::{video}
+:::{video} distributions
-:id: 5b6fb252-cd60-478b-aaf7-ad9000efd8b9
-:length: 10m17s
+:length: 11m59s
-:slide-id: 495979F9A431DDB0%2172985
-:slide-auth: AFKFlxWtifklVVE
 :name: 2-6 - Describing Distributions
 :::